filipepcampos/eventful/README.md

 ## Installation

-The final version of the source code is available at: https://git.fe.up.pt/lbaw/lbaw2122/lbaw2122/-/tree/main/webapp.
 In order to install and run our project, the next steps must be followed:

 1. Install Software dependencies: